 Cooperative Lakes Monitoring Program

-In summary these reports inform us that between 1995 to 2014 we have 4 feet less water clarity when looking into the water.
+In summary, these reports inform us that between 1995 to 2014 Lake Manitou has 4 feet less water clarity when looking into the water.

-The earlier lake studies and current water monitoring reports inform us that Lake Manitou has elevated phosphorus levels, much higher than many other Michigan lakes that tested for phosphorus.
+The earlier lake studies and current lake water monitoring data confirm that Lake Manitou has elevated phosphorus levels, much higher than many other Michigan lakes that test for phosphorus.
+Phosphorus is the fuel for algae blooms and aquatic plant growth.

-Algae blooms were noted by Dr. Fusilier and many long time lake residents mention that algae blooms are fairly common, especially in the Spring and Fall.
-Blue Green algae (actually a bacteria) was identified in the lake in 2015 and 2016.
-Blue Greens’ in high enough concentration are harmful to health of humans and pets.
+Algal blooms were noted by Dr. Fusilier and many long time lake residents mention that algae blooms are fairly common, especially in the Spring and Fall.
+Blue Green algae, common in Lake Manitou, have the potential to produce microcystin, which, in high enough concentrations is harmful to the health of humans and pets.
+Microcystin was identified in the lake in 2015 and 2016 but fortunately in low concentrations.

 E. Coli water testing began in 2016 at In-lake shorelines and at water inlets to Lake Manitou.
-The Hardy Jennings water inlet at Waugh road is identified as carrying concentrations of animal and human E. Coli during times of high volume water flow.
-It is also a source of high concentrations of phosphorus and soil sediment.
-Efforts are being undertaken to mitigate these pollutants.
+The Hardy Jennings drain water inlet at Waugh road is identified as carrying concentrations of animal and human E. Coli which are elevated in concentrations during times of high volume water flow.
+The drain is also a source of high concentrations of phosphorus and soil sediment that enters the lake.
+Efforts are being undertaken to identify the sources and to mitigate these pollutants.

 Goals for Lake Manitou residents: Discourage fertilizing of lakeside lawns.
 Consider buffer zones at the lake shore where there is no cutting of grass and native plants/flowers are added which have deep root systems.
 Regular pumping and maintenance of lakeside home septic tanks.
 Lake and stream water quality monitoring to identify trends, contaminants.
 Lake water quality improvement.
-Continued effort to obtain remediation of Hardy-Jennings Drain to eliminate or substantially reduce non point source pollution inputs of soil sediment, phosphorus and E. Coli.
+Continued effort to obtain remediation of HardyJennings Drain to eliminate or substantially reduce non point source pollutants of soil sediment, phosphorus and E. Coli.